 - ‘em = reduced form of them

 That should cover the more challenging vocabulary from the clip.
-If there are more words you don’t understand, the Google “define + the word you don’t understand” feature is helpful.
+If there are more words you don’t understand, just Google “define + the word you don’t understand” to get a definition.
 Once you are confident you understand the content, you can move on to Step 3.

 *Note: Try to recycle any new vocabulary that you want to remember by applying it to your own life.
 This will help make it more meaningful and memorable.
 What barriers have you had to break through in life?
 Is there anything you just don’t get?
 Use these expressions to create sentences that are relevant to your own life.
 I hope you’ll stick around for Steps 3 and 4!

 Now it’s time for some speaking practice.
 Read the script aloud a few times.
 There are multiple benefits to reading out loud.
 A recent study by Noah Forrin and Colin MacLeod shows that reading out loud helps you remember better.
-This makes it easier to remember new vocabulary.
+Reading aloud makes it easier to remember new vocabulary.

 It also helps with muscle memory.
 Producing different sounds uses different muscles.
 Reading aloud exercises your English speaking muscles, making speaking easier and better.
 As babies, we don’t wait until we have mastered our mother tongue to start making sounds and exercising our vocal chords.
-See how illogical that sounds?
+We start, and we improve through practice.

-For more speaking practice, play the clip again and try to say it at the same time and in the same way as the actors.
+For more speaking practice, play the clip again and try to speak at the same time and in the same way as the actors.
 Speak along with them.
-Don’t worry if you are a man speaking the woman’s lines.
+This is known as the shadowing technique.
+Don’t worry if you are a man speaking the woman’s lines or vice versa.
 You are using your voice.
 Stay within your own vocal range, but still apply rises and falls as appropriate.